Dadangdut33/Speech-Translate/README.md

 # More Information

-Check out the [wiki](https://github.com/Dadangdut33/Speech-Translate/wiki) for more information about the app, the user settings, how to use it, and more.
+Check out the [wiki](https://github.com/Dadangdut33/Speech-Translate/wiki) for more information about the app, user settings, how to use it, and more.

 # Building / Developing / Compiling Yourself